alex-douglas/US-House-Elections/README.md

 5. Combine all the collected data into one dataframe.
 6. Clean the data.
 6. Explore the data with linear regression techniques and determine the best model to predict the 2016 margins.

+See 'Project 2 Notebook - Alex Douglas' in the [Jupyter Notebooks folder](Jupyter Notebooks/) for a step-by-step walkthrough of the project.